rpalm01-star/VigilantEar/README.md

 * **Frameworks:** SwiftUI, MapKit, Accelerate (vDSP), SoundAnalysis, AVFoundation, Firebase Firestore
 * **Hardware Required:** iPhone 13 or newer.
 The app relies heavily on Apple Neural Engine (ANE) acceleration and built-in stereo microphone arrays.
 (Original development and baseline calibration targeted the iPhone 16 Pro Max).

-## 🚀 Getting Started
-1. Clone the repository: `git clone https://github.com/rpalm01-star/VigilantEar.git`
-2. Open the project in Xcode 16+.
-3. Supply your own `GoogleService-Info.plist` to enable Firebase telemetry logging.
-4. Build & run on a **physical device**.
-(The simulator cannot process the required hardware-level `AVAudioEngine` stereo mic taps or CoreML spatial logic).

 ## 📊 Research Goals & Data Privacy
 * **Privacy by Design**: Audio buffers are processed entirely locally on-device in real-time.
 No raw audio recordings are ever uploaded, recorded, or stored on disc.
+No personally idetifiable information is *ever* transmitted off-device.
-* **Data Availability**: Only mathematical trajectories (bearing, distance, ML labels, confidence scores) are securely transmitted to your designated Firestore database for research and analysis purposes.
+* **Data Availability**: In the future, mathematical trajectories (bearing, distance, ML labels/sound classifications, and confidence scores) will be securely transmitted to a cloud database for research and analysis purposes.
+* **Exception Handling**: In rare instances, a sound classification type label (such as "thunderstorm") are transmitted to a cloud database to assist with application updates for unknown or recently added ML classifications.

-## ⚖️ License & Disclaimer
+## ⚖️ Disclaimer
-* **License**: Distributed under the Apache License 2.0.
 * **Disclaimer**: VigilantEar is an experimental research and accessibility aid.
 It is *not* a certified life-saving device.
 Tracking accuracy may vary based on environmental factors, wind shear, multipath reflections (echoes), and hardware calibration.
 Use situational awareness at all times.